 There are many types of drones out there.
 The current idea is to put four or more propellers on a craft and soar it into the air.
-While these aircraft designs are not made to help with flight, there are machines that carry forward more traditional flying designs – we call them fixed wing drones.
+While these aircraft fuselage designs are not made to help with flight, the propellers do all the work, there are machines that have a more traditional airplane design, with wings – we call them fixed-wing drones.

 A quick trip to the local hobby shop and you’ll find many model airplanes.
 That’s kind of it, folks, the way we define a ‘drone’ today, your old model airplane, designed with fixed wings, is a drone.
 Of course, what we want to look at today is not model airplanes, we’re more interested in VTOL aircraft.

 Thank you for joining us here at Drone Rush, we are a group of passionate technologists, eager to fly every drone we can get our hands on.
 Our enthusiasm for drones began as a hobby, and rapidly grew to seeking out the best camera drones on the market.
 Learning that there are many forms and functions of Unmanned Aerial Vehicles (UAS,) we strive to learn them all.

 We invite you on this drone journey, we ask you to trust us as a source to find the best drones on the market today.
 We also want to help you get the most from the experience, watch for tools, tips and tricks for your drone flights.

 Learn more about our drone philosophy by clicking the button below.